 FASSSt is coming to Darwin Surf Club on Friday evenings commencing May 17th at 5:30pm.
 The Friday Arvo Social Surf Sport competition will kick of with surf boat races.
 Competitors, water safety and officials can earn points for their team by participating on a weekly basis.
 Surf club members will be randomly allocated to one of three teams upon attendance.
 The competition is open to all ages and abilities - social members welcome.
 Races will be based up SLSA's new "Super Surf: Team Challenge" competition format which includes handicap-style races.
-The schedule for the next four weeks is as follows:
+The schedule for the remainder of the season is as follows:

 23 August – Beach Sprints